Interpreting systems of continuity equations in spaces of probability measures through PDE duality

 The reason for the $\Lipschitz_0$ nomenclature is that

 so it guarantees the bound of $\bm E(0)$.
 It is not difficult to see that this is a Banach space.
-In this setting, we prove the following well-posedness result \begin{theorem} Let $\diffc \ge 0$, $T > 0$, and assume that
+In this setting, we prove the following well-posedness result \begin{theorem} Let $\diffc \ge 0$, $T > 0$, and assume that for all $t > 0$